KontioJuho/matrinetR/README.md

 ```
 The next step is to the specify matridata objects for each cohort which automatically extacts available variables and checks if they are valid for the network estimation process.
 A variable is selected if it is measured on 95% of all samples in each selected cancer type and cohort (i.e. almost complete cases only).
 If the number of missing values is less than 5% of all observations, the default imputation method is to use a variable and group specific median.
-For this example, we will use all available variables in the dataset.

 ```r